Wilhelmina Rawson

-Wilhelmina (Mina) Frances Rawson (1851–1933) was an Australian author and authority on culinary and domestic practices.
+Wilhelmina Frances Rawson (1851–1933) was an Australian author and authority on culinary and domestic practices.
 She is recognised as the first female cookbook author in Australia, writing recipes and household hints for life in colonial Australia which first appeared in 1878.

 Early life and family

 Wilhelmina Frances Cahill was born in Sydney on 10 October 1851.
 She was the only child of James Cahill, a solicitor, and his wife Elizabeth Harriett, née Richardson.
 Mina's father died when she was 12 and her mother married Dr James John Cadell.
 Mina went to live on his property near Tamworth where she learned bushcraft and was part of a large family of sixteen children.

 Mina married Lancelot Bernard Rawson on 26 June 1872 and went to live on a cattle station, The Hollows, west of Mackay, Queensland.
 In 1877 Mina moved with her husband and three small children to Kircubbin a sugar plantation 15 km outside of Maryborough.
 The Kircubbin sugar plantation went into bankruptcy in 1880 and the family moved to Boonooroo near Wide Bay where they were the first European settlers in the area.
 Mina and Lancelot had four children.
 They later quit Boonooroo and moved to Rockhampton.